“I’m not getting enough work!” is a common cry from web designers and developers. I’m always getting emails asking how to get web design clients.

 10. Keep in touch with your existing clients

-Getting customers is difficult.
+How to get web design clients?
+It’s difficult!
 Your best “clients” are your existing clients.
 It therefore makes sense to maintain a good relationship with your current and past customers.
 Here are small practical things you can do to make your clients stick around:

 - You can every now and then shoot them an email or give them a courtesy call just to say hello and by the same token have a brief chat about business

 - Make them happy.
 For instance if you know that one of your promotions could benefit them, offer an exceptionally good discount.
 Explain to them how your offer could add value to their business